 To venture further, a journey on the sea was almost guaranteed.
 I can’t even imagine being on a ship for months on end.
 As someone who gets seasick, I would be dead by the time we arrived.
 This mode of transportation is just torture to me.

 In addition to riding horses, camels, elephants and other animals to floating on rafts and riverboats, it all sounds exhausting.
 And dangerous.
 I can see how not everyone rushed out to be an adventurer.

 The development of rail and trains is really the breaking point of travelling becoming accessible.
 Rail lines, part of the Industrial Revolution, made travel quicker and cheaper.
 The rising middle class was made up of factory owners and merchants, all eager to spend their newly found wealth.

 If you enjoyed reading about travel in the past, you might like How mass tourism changed travel

 With a new interest in travel, travel started to become a business with the means and time to do so.
 One enterprising man, Thomas Cook, took advantage of this by creating packaged tours back in 1841.
 He was responsible for package holidays that included all services today’s travel agencies provide.
 From booking accommodations, tickets, itineraries, tours and currency exchanges, Cook pioneered it all.

-The idea spread into other places, forming a travel agency model we know today.
+The idea spread to other places, forming the travel agency model we know today.
 How cool is that?